mpisanko/toy-robot-scala/README.md

 ## 12 factor app - environment variables
 The application is configured using environment variables so that settings can easily be changed based on environment or needs.
-Alternative Reporter implementation (fully qualified class name) can be passed as `REPORTER_CLASS`.
-Default implementation is `rea.robot.ConsoleReporter`.
+Alternative Reporter implementation (fully qualified class name) can be passed as `REPORTER`.
+Default implementation is `Console`.
+The other option is `String`.
 Input file with commands can be specified using `INPUT_FILE` property.
 Unless specified input from STDIN will be used.
 To end inputting press CTRL+D.
 Size of the table can be specified using `TABLE_BOUNDS` property, which has format `x:y`, with default `5:5`.
 A table must have size of at least 1x1 (one position only: 0,0).